Entrepreneurial Consultants in a Hybrid World – Our New Normal

 • Remote Watercoolers and Virtual Hallways – From set-aside time with executives for career advice, to informal group chats at an online watercooler, to our newest innovation of Virtual Hallways that allow people at all levels to meet others and exchange ideas

-• Developing Future Leaders – A peer group that we recently renovated to incorporate resilience, grit, inclusion, relationship building, and strengths-based leadership, which provides an opportunity for current and emerging leaders prepare for creating an environment where future leaders in our consulting practice can learn and thrive
+• Developing Future Leaders – A peer group that we recently renovated to incorporate resilience, grit, engagement, relationship building, and strengths-based leadership, which provides an opportunity for current and emerging leaders prepare for creating an environment where future leaders in our consulting practice can learn and thrive

 I am proud to see my team take advantage of these opportunities and adapt to this changing environment.
 This new normal is more complex but in some ways more rewarding.
 Connecting personally with employees and teams helps me become a better leader and learn what our workforce needs.
 I look forward to sharing more as we pilot new ideas and innovate in this hybrid world.
 I am excited about what this means for our own development – and how we can continue to be a model for our government clients as they navigate the new normal on a much larger scale.